Deoghar district: Demographics

-78.09% are Hindu, 20.28% Muslim and 1.08% Sarna.

 At the time of the 2011 Census of India, 65.39% of the population in the district spoke Khortha, 13.92% Hindi, 9.83% Santali, 6.71% Urdu, and 2.19% Bengali as their first language.

 Culture

 Deoghar city is usually referred to as the cultural capital of Jharkhand.
-The official languages of the city of Deoghar are Hindi, Khortha, Bengali and Bhojpuri while other native languages like Angika and Santhali are also spoken.
+The official languages of the city of Deoghar are Hindi, Khortha, Bangla while other native languages like Angika and Santhali are also spoken.

 Tourist attractions

 The holy city is home to the various prominent tourists attraction such as :